defenseunicorns/pepr-docs/site/content/en/main/_index.md

 ## TypeScript

 [TypeScript](https://www.typescriptlang.org/) is a strongly typed, object-oriented programming language built on top of JavaScript.
 It provides optional static typing and a rich type system, allowing developers to write more robust code.
 TypeScript is transpiled to JavaScript, enabling it to run in any environment that supports JavaScript.
-Pepr allows you to use JavaScript or TypeScript to write capabilities, but TypeScript is recommended for its type safety and rich type system.
-You can learn more about TypeScript [here](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).
+Pepr allows you to use JavaScript or TypeScript to write capabilities, but TypeScript is recommended for its type safety and rich type system.See the [Typescript docs](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html) to learn more.

 ## Community